-We saw an opportunity to take something that dogs already love and make it healthier for them.
+We saw an opportunity to take something that dogs already love and make it much healthier for them.
 So, we designed a business model that allows us to spend up to 45% more on high quality ingredients by ditching the stores (and the retail mark-up that comes with it) and selling directly on subscription.
-We’ve developed a kibble that maximises fresh, whole ingredients and we make it when dogs actually need it.
+We’ve developed a kibble that maximises fresh, whole ingredients and we make our healthy food for dogs when dogs actually need it.

 It’s amazing what better ingredients & fresher food does!
 We get a lot of dogs coming to us with issues like chronic skin conditions, runny poos, farts that clear the room and general fussiness/disinterest.
 Having tried so many other foods with no success, we’re always happy to take the time to chat to pet owners about their dogs’ needs, health problems and follow up to see how they are doing on Scratch.
 So much of our dogs’ immune system, energy and daily mood comes from what’s going on in their gut.
 We’ve received hundreds of glowing reviews and success stories because our recipes are designed for optimal gut health, with slow fermenting whole vegetables + legumes, plenty of meat and just the right amount of carbs.
 And with an average customer happiness score of 4.9/5 stars, dogs are loving the difference Scratch makes.

 Much like humans, dogs rely on a balanced diet for optimal health.
 That means their food needs to be nutritionally complete in protein, fibre, fat, carbs, vitamins and minerals (like salt in dog food).
 This balance should come from good quality meat with no added hormones, whole veggies, nourishing oils, and additional supplements for things like joint health.
 It’s also important to take into account your dog’s specific calorie needs in the context of their weight, activity level, age and sensitivities.
 So when weighing up dog food options, it’s actually the quality, sourcing and processing of the ingredients themselves that make the biggest difference, not the shape and form the food comes in at the end.